PSWil/UFOs/README.md

 ![alt text](https://github.com/PSWil/UFOs/blob/main/static/images/Page_overview.png)

 The resulting page that includes some background on the history and controversy surrounding UFO sightings.
-Below

-Resulting is a webpage with a little background on the controversy behind UFO sightings and their significance.
-Just below, you will find sighting data that includes the following:

-On the webpage you can scroll through the table to see all of the different UFO sightings or you can use the filters on the left side.
-These filters allow you to filter the table by the date, city, state, country, or shape of UFO seen.
+Below this introduction is the table itself with some search boxes adjacent with several search criteria including: Date, City, State, Country, Shape.
+To filter the table of date the user just needs to enter their desired criteria that they would like to search by and press return to see the filtered data set.
+To return to the home page and begin a new search simply press the UFO Sightings text and the top left of the page to return to the index.
+You can see the result of a filtered search.

 ![alt text](https://github.com/PSWil/UFOs/blob/main/static/images/Page_search.png)